 A kidney stone is a hard, crystalline mineral material which is formed within the kidney or urinary tract.
 The medical term used for kidney stones is Nephrolithiasis.
 20% people develop kidney stones at some point in their life.
 Kidney stones are formed when there is a reduction in urine volume or when the stone-forming substances in the urine are really high.
-Dehydration is one of the biggest risk factor for kidney stone.
-Indication of existance of a kidney stone includes flank pain (can be quite severe) and blood in the urine (hematuria).
+Dehydration is one of the biggest risk factors for the kidney stone.
+An indication of the existence of a kidney stone includes flank pain (can be quite severe) and blood in the urine (hematuria).

 1)Severe pain in the groin and/or side